codemybrainsout/place-search-dialog/README.md

 ![](preview/preview.png)

-The dialog searches from locations all around the world by default.
+By default, The dialog searches for locations all around the world.
 To customize it, set the new location bounds using ```.setLatLngBounds(BOUNDS)```
 PlaceSearchDialog requires Places API key by Google.
 You can get it from ![here.](https://developers.google.com/places/android-api/signup)

 ##How to use